Blown Away (album): Commercial performance

 Blown Away debuted at number one in the United States on the Billboard 200 chart with first-week sales of 267,000 copies.
-It is Carrie Underwood's third number-one album on the chart, following Carnival Ride (2007) and Play On (2009).
-She is the third female to chart at number one on the Billboard 200 with three country albums, thus tying her with Linda Ronstadt and Faith Hill.
-Like her three previous albums, Blown Away also debuted at the top of the Top Country Albums chart, making Underwood only the second female to achieve that feat.
-In its second week, Blown Away stayed at number one, being Underwood's first album to spend more than a week at the top, selling 120,000 copies.
-Blown Away has topped the US Top Country Albums chart for seven weeks, being Underwood's longest run at number one on the chart since her debut album, Some Hearts, logged 27 weeks on top.
+It marks Underwood's third number-one album on the chart, following Carnival Ride and Play On.
+Furthermore, she became the third female to chart at number one on the Billboard 200 with three country albums, tying her with Linda Ronstadt and Faith Hill.
+Like her three previous albums, Blown Away also debuted at the top of the Top Country Albums chart; Underwood became the only second female to achieve it.
+In its second week, the album stayed at number one and became Underwood's first album to spend more than a week at the top, selling 120,000 copies.
+Blown Away had topped the Top Country Albums chart for seven weeks.

-The album was the seventh best selling album of 2012 in the US, being the second time Underwood has an album inside the top 10 albums since her debut album Some Hearts (2005) landed at number three in 2006.
-It was number two for country albums.
-Blown Away finished 2012 with over 1,400,000 copies sold worldwide, according to the International Federation of the Phonographic Industry.
-As of October 2019, Blown Away has sold 1,853,200 copies in the US.
-It has sold over two million copies worldwide, becoming Underwood's fourth consecutive album to sell at least two million copies.
+The record was the seventh best selling album of 2012 in the US, marking the second time Underwood had an album inside the top 10 albums since her debut Some Hearts which was landed at number three in 2006.
+Blown Away sold over 1,400,000 copies worldwide in 2012, according to the International Federation of the Phonographic Industry.
+As of October 2019, it has sold 1,853,200 copies in the US.
+The album has sold over two million copies worldwide, being Underwood's fourth consecutive album to sell at least two million copies.
 In January 2020, the album received a 3× Platinum certification from the RIAA for 3 million units in sales and streams.

 In Canada, the album debuted at number one, with first-week sales of 17,300 copies.
 It also debuted at number four on the ARIA Top 50 Albums, and at number one on the ARIA Top 20 Country Albums charts in Australia.
 Her first-ever officially released album in the United Kingdom, Blown Away debuted at number eleven on the UK Top 100 Albums, and at number one on the UK Top Country Albums.
-It has since sold 61,000 copies in the United Kingdom and has been certified Silver by the BPI.
+It has since sold 61,000 copies in the United Kingdom, and has been certified Gold by the BPI.